Reactions Practice Test

 4. C12H22O11

-18. A reaction will be spontaneous if it results in product that have
+1. A reaction will be spontaneous if it results in products that have…

 1. Lower potential energy and less randomness